The Overnight Run That Taught Me More Than a Successful One Would Have¶

 Finding 2: Plateau detection was catastrophically naive¶

-The top 10 near-duplicate patterns across the run:
+The top 10 near-duplicate patterns across the full run:

 | Count | Pattern (first 80 chars, lowercased) |